The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Symbolic and Cultural Recognition

-Cultural and symbolic expressions associated with British identity may continue where chosen, with tradition remaining visible without being institutionalised as a governing authority.
+Voluntary cultural and symbolic expression associated with British identity may continue where chosen, without becoming a source of governing authority.

 Community-Led Transition Measures